TheDenk/Kandinsky-2-textual-inversion/README.md

 pip install "git+https://github.com/TheDenk/Kandinsky-2-textual-inversion.git"
 ```

-Simple steps for training:
+Steps for training:
  1. Put your 4-5 (or more if you want) images in folder (images names does not matter).
-For example my images in `./finetune/input/sapsan.`
+For example my images in `./finetune/input/sapsan`
  2. Create unique word for your object and general word describing an object.
 For example my unique word is `sapsan` and general word is `train`, because sapsan is train.
  3. Run train script with your parameters.
+Also you can define output directory for embeddings and images.

- 4. Script automatically create all paths for your output directories. by default all files will be saved to a `textual-inversion` folder.
+Script automatically create all paths for your output directories. by default all files will be saved to a `textual-inversion` folder.
+For inference you should load embeddings for your class from output directory.

 You can use jupyter notebooks or .py file for training.
 And jupyter notebook for inference.
 Jupyter notebooks: